Anopheles culicifacies: Life stages

-Distribution Patterns
+Distribution

 Anopheles culicifacies is found throughout the Indian subcontinent.
 The species complex is also found to a much smaller extent to the east in Yemen, Iran, Afghanistan, Pakistan, Burma, Thailand, Laos, and Vietnam. also, to the north of India, the species can be found in Nepal and southern China.
 The species complex is widely distributed in rural and peri-urban India.
 An. culicifacies is the most widely distributed species of mosquito in India and occurs in all mainland areas, including Kashmir and high-elevation regions of northern India.
 The An.culicifacies species complex thrives in flat plains that receive fair amounts of rainfall.
 Populations have been observed at up to 3000m in altitude.
 The emergence of heavy rainfall, droughts, floods, and varying cold and hot weather in many areas of India, An. culicifacies population has begun to see a change in distribution.

 Species B of the An. culicifacies species complex is the most predominant and widespread throughout India.
 Species A and B are found to be sympartic in north and south India, with predominance of species A in the north and species B in the south.
 In eastern Uttar Pradesh and northeastern states, species B is seen to be the only species present.
 In the western and eastern regions, species B and C are predominant.
 Species D is observed to be sympatric with species A and B in the northwestern region and with species A, B, and C in the central region and a few areas in southern India.
 Species E is sympatric with species B in southern Tamil Nadu and Sri Lanka.
 The distribution and proportion of sibling species is subject to change through varying seasons.
 For example, in Delhi, where species A and B are sympatric, species A is predominant throughout the year, but proportions of species B increased during post-monsoon months.